earthly/earthly/docs/cloud/satellites/managing.md

 ### Clearing cache

-The easiest way to clear cache on a satellite is to restart it using the `update` command with `--drop-cache` flag.
+There are two ways to clear the cache on satellite.

+#### Recreating the Underlying Satellite Instance (often faster)

+Running the `update`  command with `--drop-cache` will relaunch the instance with an empty cache volume.
+Note that this operation can take a while, and the satellite may also receive any available updates during the process.

 ```bash
 earthly satellite update --drop-cache my-satellte
 ```

-Note that this operation can take a while, and the satellite may also receive any available updates during the process.
+#### Using the prune command (slower)

-The `earthly prune` command can also be used.
-In many cases, however, it takes longer than using `satellite update`.
+The `earthly prune` command also works on satellites.
+It usually takes longer than running `satellite update`, however, it does not trigger a relaunch.
-The prune command also requires the satellite to be selected before running.
+The prune command requires the satellite to be selected before running.

 ```bash
 earthly prune -a